How to Make Ginger Simple Syrup

 This post may contain affiliate links.
 See my privacy policy for details.

-Ginger Simple Syrup is a great addition to cocktails when you want to add a little bite to the drink.
-The ginger, especially when combined with honey (such as in the Penicillin Cocktail for instance) really works well with smokey drinks and combinations of citrus.
+Ginger Simple Syrup is a great addition to cocktails when you want to add a little bite.
+Ginger, especially when combined with honey (as in the Penicillin Cocktail, for instance), really works well with smokey drinks and citrus combinations.

 Ginger Simple Syrup in an airtight transparent glass with chuck of ginger beside it and a spoon of honey